ChaemeVogue/recipe-manager-app/README.md

 - In addition to a simple search, you can also use the health label dropdown and narrow your search to only include recipes with the labels:
   - vegetarian, gluten free, dairy free, tree nut free, or low sugar.
+ - When you find a recipe you like, click the image and you will be taken to a detailed view of that recipe including:
+   - ingredients,
+   - servings,
+   - calories,
+   - source where the recipe is from,
+   - diet labels, and
+   - health labels

 ### Technologies Used
 - TypeScript